Raekkeri/django-requestlogs/README.md

 for each view separately.

 Currently django-requestlogs package is primarily focusing on working seamlessly with Django REST framework.
-While plain Django requests are also collected, their request and response payload, for example, is not stored.
+While plain Django requests are also collected, storing their request and response payloads is not fully supported.

 # Requirements